 James M. (“Jim”) Wimberly

-Jim Wimberly is a senior project development professional with more than 35 years of experience developing energy, infrastructure, biomass and agricultural projects around the world.
-He has managed all aspects of projects from inception to start-up, to commercial operations, including project development, engineering design, construction, operations, and business management.
-Mr. Wimberly is a specialist in energy systems (conventional and renewable), economic and financial analyses, energy and natural resources management, project start-ups, and technology development and commercialization.
-He has worked closely with the private sector, government agencies, academia, nonprofit organizations, and the environmental community.
+Jim Wimberly is a senior project development professional with more than 45 years’ experience in North America, Latin America, Africa, Middle East, Asia, and the Pacific.
+He has experience in most aspects of project development, from inception to financing to construction to operations.
+Mr. Wimberly is a specialist in energy technologies, economic and financial analyses, resource management, environmental/permitting, and project development.
+He has worked with the private sector, government agencies, academia, NGOs, and the environmental community.

-Previously, Mr. Wimberly was Founder and President of BioEnergy Systems LLC, a renewable energy consulting firm and project development company.
-During his career he has managed more than 60 feasibility studies, designed comprehensive feedstock supply chains for utility-scale power plants and commercial-scale biorefineries, participated in the development, evaluation and commercialization of thermochemical conversion technologies (utilizing combustion, gasification, pyrolysis, and Fischer-Tropsch technologies and systems), and constructed numerous processing facilities worldwide.
-Mr. Wimberly’s international experiences includes North America, Central America, Europe, Africa, the Middle East, Asia, and Oceania.
+Previously, Mr. Wimberly was Founder and President of BioEnergy Systems LLC, an energy consulting firm and project development company.
+During his career he has managed more than 60 feasibility studies, designed comprehensive feedstock supply chains for utility-scale power plants and commercial-scale biorefineries, participated in the development, evaluation, and commercialization of thermochemical conversion technologies (utilizing combustion, gasification, pyrolysis, and Fischer-Tropsch technologies and systems), and constructed numerous processing facilities worldwide.

-Mr. Wimberly earned a Masters degrees in Business Administration/Engineering and a Bachelors degree in Engineering from Louisiana State University.
-He serves as Adjunct Professor for the University of Arkansas.
+Mr. Wimberly earned a Master’s degree in Business Administration/Engineering and a Bachelor’s degree in Engineering from Louisiana State University.
+He has served as an Adjunct Professor for the University of Arkansas.

 James M. (Jim) Wimberly